sboomi/exploradome_tangram/README.md

 ## In Details
 ```
 ├──  data
-│    └── data  - here's the image classification datasets (from video_to_img).
+│    └── train_full  - here's the image classification datasets for the train and validation with all images (unbalanced).
-│    └── train - here's the file to train dataset.
+│    └── train_balanced - here's the image classification datasets for the train and validation with 140 images for each categories (balanced).
-│    └── validation  		 - here's the file to validation dataset.
+│    └── test_full  		- here's the image classification datasets for the test with all images (unbalanced).
-│    └── video_to_img    - here's the file of raw image extraction of video file.
+│    └── test_balanced  - here's the image classification datasets for the test with 28 images for each categories (balanced) - 20% of train_balanced dataset.
-│    └── WIN_20200727_16_30_12_Pro.mp4    - here's the tangram video for the creation of the datasets.
+│
 │
 │
 ├──  modules        - this file contains the modules.